Wherever You Go, There You Are Book Summary

 • Mindful sitting meditation is not an attempt to escape from problems or difficulties into some cut-off “meditative” state of absorption or denial.

-• On the contrary, it is a willingness to go nose to nose with pain, confusion, and loss, if that is what is dominating the present moment.
+• On the contrary, it is a willingness to go nose to nose with pain, confusion, and loss if that dominates the present moment.

-• You seek understanding simply through bearing the situation in mind, along with your breath, as you maintain the sitting posture.
+• You seek understanding simply by bearing the situation in mind and your breath as you maintain the sitting posture.

 4) How Long to Practice?

-• The sincerity of your effort matters far more than elapsed time since we are really talking about stepping out of minutes and hours and into moments, which are truly dimensionless and therefore infinite.
+• The sincerity of your effort matters far more than elapsed time since we are talking about stepping out of minutes and hours and into moments, which are genuinely dimensionless and, therefore, infinite.

 5) No Right Way

-• There is truly no one “right way” to practice, although there are pitfalls along this path too and they have to be looked out for.
+• There is no one “right way” to practice, although there are pitfalls along this path, too, and they must be looked out for.

-• Trust your own experience, however, it may be and you will get the best out of meditation.
+• Trust your experience.
+However it may be, you will get the best out of Meditation.

 Part III – In The Spirit of Mindfulness